Nesfatin-1

 Nesfatin-1 is a neuropeptide produced in the hypothalamus of mammals.
 It participates in the regulation of hunger and fat storage.
 Increased nesfatin-1 in the hypothalamus contributes to diminished hunger, a 'sense of fullness', and a potential loss of body fat and weight.

 A study of metabolic effects of nesfatin-1 in rats was done in which subjects administered nesfatin-1 ate less, used more stored fat and became more active.
 Nesfatin-1-induced inhibition of feeding may be mediated through the inhibition of orexigenic neurons.
 In addition, the protein stimulated insulin secretion from the pancreatic beta cells of both rats and mice.
+Nesfatin-1 can cross the blood–brain barrier without saturation.